google/clif/clif/python/primer.md

 The C++ header file, which contains the constructs that we want to wrap, overloads the `SetState` function.
-Since Python does not support function overloading, if we want to wrap overloaded C++ functions and make them available in Python, we have to specify an different Python name for each of the overloaded C++ functions and they all will be available in Python.
-The Clif file above declares two additional flavors of the `SetState` function, one taking two `int` arguments and the other taking a `MyClass` argument, with Python names `SetStateFromSum` and `SetStateFromMyClass` respectively.
+Since Python does not support function overloading, if we want to wrap overloaded C++ functions and make them available in Python, we have to specify a different Python name for each of the overloaded C++ functions and they all will be available in Python.
+The CLIF file above declares two additional flavors of the `SetState` function, one taking two `int` arguments and the other taking a `MyClass` argument, with Python names `SetStateFromSum` and `SetStateFromMyClass` respectively.
 With this, all three overloaded flavors of the C++ `SetState` function are now available in Python with different names.